Report an accessibility problem

 Applicants must fulfill the requirements of both the Graduate College and The College of Liberal Arts and Sciences.

-Applicants are eligible to apply to the program if they have earned a bachelor's or master's degree in Spanish from a regionally accredited institution.
+Applicants are eligible to apply to the program if they have earned a bachelor's degree in Spanish or another related field from a regionally accredited institution.

 All applicants must submit: